MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configuration-scenarios.md

 <a name="enterprise"></a>
 ## The Enterprise Configuration

-With enterprise configurations, you can work with your production-grade data within a scalable, multi-machine setup, and benefit from enterprise-grade security.
+With an enterprise configuration, you can work with your production-grade data within a scalable, multi-machine setup, and benefit from enterprise-grade security.

 This configuration includes one or more front-ends and back-ends on a group of machines.
 These front-ends and back-ends can be scaled independently.
 For added security, you can authenticate against [Active Directory (LDAP) or Azure Active Directory](security-authentication.md) and [configure SSL](security-https.md) for DeployR.